What Is Liability Coverage in Auto Insurance?

 If you are found responsible for causing damages as a result of an accident, this coverage may pay up to the limit you select, and it can provide for a legal defense if you’re sued.

 Liability coverage pays for both property damage you caused to another’s property, as well as any bodily injury caused to others as a result of the accident.
 The following expenses are among the types of damages that may be considered:

 - Hospital and medical bills

 - Rehabilitation services

-Your Travelers representative can help you understand your state requirements and select the amount of liability coverage that’s right for you.
+Your local independent agent or Travelers representative can help you understand your state requirements and select the amount of liability coverage that’s right for you.
 Contact your Travelers representative to get a car insurance quote.